danielballan/website-beta/projects.md

 to stabilize and receive long term support.

-This is a separate re-implementation of Ophyd, with a distinct design that incorporates lessons from a decade of running Ophyd and employs Python language features that were not available when Ophyd was implemented.
+This is a separate re-implementation of Ophyd, with a distinct design that incorporates lessons from a decade of running Ophyd.
+It employs Python language features (e.g. type annotations) and an async Channel Access I/O library that were not available when Ophyd was implemented.

 ### Tiled